OBJECTIVES

 An opening will be done on the Magneto-Coulomb effects obtained with nanoparticules dispersed between ferromagnetic reservoirs and on spin transfer effects observed on metallic nanopillars and magnetic tunnel junctions.

-Nano-objets at the atomic scale (3ECTS)
+Low dimensional materials: Nano-objets at the atomic scale

 Teachers :